petwill/Formosa-Grand-Challenge/README.md

 Collaboration with [Daikon-Sun](https://github.com/Daikon-Sun) and [Ray-Wu](https://github.com/raywu0123)

-This repository contains implementation of [Sequential Matching Network: A New Architecture for Multi-turn Response Selection in Retrieval-based Chatbots](https://arxiv.org/abs/1612.01627).
+This repository contains tensorflow implementation of [Sequential Matching Network: A New Architecture for Multi-turn Response Selection in Retrieval-based Chatbots](https://arxiv.org/abs/1612.01627).